-Meet the Team: Dan Burgess, Editor
+Meet the Team: Dan, Editor

 Dan Burgess is a name many of you will be familiar with.
 Although I work with him daily, he can be a fairly reticent character (sorry, Dan).
 Now this is my chance to interrogate question him – bearing in mind that he’ll get his own back later when it’s my turn to be interviewed!